-“These results are especially notable because the outcomes with SAVR in this trial were quite good — 0.9 percent mortality at 30 days and a 2.9 percent composite rate of death or disabling stroke at one year,” observes cardiothoracic surgeon and Cleveland Clinic Heart & Vascular Institute Chair Lars Svensson, MD, PhD, who served on the PARTNER 3 executive committee.
-“Nevertheless, we had no deaths in a comparable subgroup of 368 isolated aortic valve replacements performed at Cleveland Clinic’s main campus in 2018 (among over 2,000 SAVR procedures overall), irrespective of risk category, reoperation, or the presence of endocarditis or other complicating factors.
+“These results are especially notable because the outcomes with SAVR in this trial were quite good — 0.9 percent mortality at 30 days and a 2.9 percent composite rate of death or disabling stroke at one year — despite 26 percent of patients having other concurrent needed procedures, mostly coronary artery bypass,” observes cardiothoracic surgeon and Cleveland Clinic Heart & Vascular Institute Chair Lars Svensson, MD, PhD, who served on the PARTNER executive committee.
+“Nevertheless, we had no deaths in a comparable subgroup of 368 isolated aortic valve replacements performed at Cleveland Clinic’s main campus in 2018 (among over 2,000 SAVR procedures overall), irrespective of risk category, reoperation, bicuspid valves, or the presence of endocarditis or other complicating factors.
 Institutions will need to examine their own outcomes in light of this study to recommend the best approach to patients based on their specific needs.
 In the trial, the 30-day mortality rate was 0.4 percent for TAVR and 0.9 percent for SAVR, with no meaningful difference.”

 More-tempered results from CoreValve Low Risk